 Maintaining Your Bond

 Once you secure a bond, you must maintain it in good standing for the duration of its term.
 This means paying premiums on time and, more importantly, adhering to all the obligations the bond guarantees.
 Any valid claim filed and paid out by the surety must be reimbursed by you, the principal.
-Failure to do so can lead to legal action and make it extremely difficult and expensive to obtain bonding in the future.
+Failure to do so can lead to legal action and make it extremely difficult and expensive to obtain bonding in the future, as the surety will report the claim to industry databases that other underwriters consult.